-Orlando Area Top LGBT Gayborhoods
+Orlando Area Top Gayborhoods

 - Thornton Park & Lake Eola Heights.
 Walking distance to DT Orlando, great little restaurants and bars, great mix of people, gentrified neighborhoods with gorgeous bungalows and craftsman style homes on cobblestone streets.
 Predominantly built post WWI.
 Expensive.
 Stop at Dexter's for Happy Hour.